DREAMS of TORAJA

 death / dreams / ritual

-a psychomagical procession by and of Mantas Varnas
+by and of Mantas Varnas

 Dreams of Toraja is a psychomagical process, exploring the trinity of death, dreams, and ritual.
 Inspired by the lands of Tana Toraja in Sulawesi, Indonesia - a place of intricate rites around life and death, ancestral reverence, and the animist spirit beneath Christian and Muslim layers - the work weaves live instruments with traditional sounds, field recordings of ceremonies, and the raw atmosphere of the land through the prism of a futuristic dreamscape.